KillahPotatoes/KP-Liberation/README.md

 * Fixed: Some Presets had CUP Towing Tractor in the wrong place or duplicated.
 Thanks to [Eogos](https://github.com/Eogos)
 * Fixed: CUP Presets still had the Nemmera in the support vehicle section.
 Thanks to [Eogos](https://github.com/Eogos)
 * Fixed: FOB resources weren't updated in build dialog, when building infantry units.
+* Fixed: Some missing parameter information in the map screens parameter overview.

 ### 0.96.5 (26th July 2019 due to Contacts Release)
 * Added: Contact DLC LDF preset.